microsoft/azuredevopslabs/labs/vstsextend/eclipse/e2eeclipse/readme.md

 1. Assign the Bug to yourself and change the state to Active.
 Click Save.

-Now it's time to roll up your sleeves to detect the cause and find a fix for the bug.
+   {% include note.html content= "Now it's time to roll up your sleeves to detect the cause and find a fix for the bug.
 But before we make any code changes, we will create a **branch**.
 In the world of Git, teams generally create new branches to isolate changes for a feature or a bug fix from the master branch and other work.
 They commit and push changes to the remote branch.
 The changes are then presented to the rest of the team for review and approval via **Pull Request** before they are merged to the *master* branch.
-You can establish requirements for all pull requests to ensure high quality code and protect important branches with **Branch Policy**
+You can establish requirements for all pull requests to ensure high quality code and protect important branches with **Branch Policy**." %}

 ## Configure Branch Policies

 In this task you will enforce quality on the master branch by creating branch policies